makersacademy/airport_challenge/README.md

 I want to instruct a plane to land at an airport*

-Create a test that checks that airport has a plane when the land method has been applied to plane Ok, first we need to create a Plane
+Create a test that checks that airport has a plane when the land method has been applied to plane Ok, first we need to create a plane.
-Then we need to land that plane
+Then we need to land that plane.
-Then we need to check the airport has that Plane
+Then we need to check the airport has that Plane.

 It may sound counter-intuative, but I think the land method should be in the Airport class, not plane class So it says to the plane "hey plane, come and land at my airport."